 Hurrah!
 I’ve received the email at my free business email address.

 In this guide, I tried to offer a solution to a common issue of many small businesses – a corporate email address.
 I demonstrated how you can integrate Zoho Mail with your domain and use it as the official email address for your Cloudway hosted business.
 All you need is a domain and use Zoho Mail as your free business mail provider.

 There are a lot of features of Zoho Mail which you can get with the premium plans.

 You may notice that there can a delay in sending and receiving emails via Zoho Mail.

-If you face issues in setting up your free business email using Zoho as Cloudways email, feel free to discuss the issue via the comments section below.
+If you face issues in setting up your free business email using Zoho as Cloudways email, feel free to discuss via the comments section below.

 Start Creating Web Apps on Managed Cloud Servers Now